 A: You’re right about the advantage of installing asphalt shingles from the top down.
 No one ever walks on the asphalt shingles, so they don’t get scuffed and worn by foot traffic.
 This is especially valuable in hot weather when shingles are soft.
 The thing is, the term “shingling from the top down” is a bit of a misnomer, since the shingles still get installed from lower to higher areas.
 It’s just that you tackle the job in stages, with each stage happening from higher to lower levels of the roof.
 The end result is no different in the final installation.
 I’ve shingle the regular way and the “top-down” way and I like top-down better.
 Besides preventing foot traffic on the shingles, top-down is better if your roof is steep enough that it requires roof jacks and boards to walk on.
 These jacks never have to be installed under the shingles with the top-down approach.

 If you’re shingling your roof, might as well do all you can to make sure the roof decking doesn’t come off in a big wind.
 Most catastrophic roof failures during storms happen because plywood roof sheathing gets pulled off of rafters and trusses.
 Special nails are made to reduce this risk.
-Click below to see a roof being improved by adding these nails as part of a reshingling job.
+Click below to see a roof being improved by adding these nails as part of a reshingling job I was involved with.
+It’s the same reshingling job the photos here came from.